-I'm an MEng student at MIT LIDS advised by Luca Carlone.
+I'm a recent graduate of MIT, where I did my MEng ('25) at LIDS advised by Luca

 CSAIL.